-Summary terms of reference, roles and responsibilitie

-- At least 4 members are appointed for a 1-year term. - The Chairman and Deputy Chairman must be a Director and elected by the members of the Committee in its first meeting following the appointment of its members. - Minimum number of meetings required each year: 4 (actual meetings in 2015: 4). - The quorum shall be of more than half of the members and must include the Chairman or the Deputy Chairman.
-Attendance by proxies is not permitted. - The Chairman or Deputy Chairman shall be available at the Annual General Meeting to answer questions relating to the Committee's functions. - The Committee conducts an annual self-assessment of the performance of the Committee/members and reports conclusions and recommendation to the Board.
+Members Summary terms of reference, roles and responsibilities Summary of responsibilities Hani Ali Al Maskati • At least 4 members are appointed for a 1-year term Reviews risk policies and Chairman (Non-executive) • The Chairman and Deputy Chairman must be a Director recommends to the Board of Directors for approval.
+Also Jassem Hasan Ali Zainal Deputy Chairman (Independent) and elected by the members of the Committee in its first meeting following the appointment of its members examines and monitors the risk issues to the Bank's Dr Zakareya Sultan AlAbbasi Member Minimum number of meetings required each year: 4 (actual meetings in 2017: 4) business and operations and directs the management Edrees Musaed Ahmad Member since March 2017 • The quorum shall be more than half of the members and must include the Chairman or the Deputy Chairman.
+Attendance by proxies is not permitted appropriately The Chairman or Deputy Chairman shall be available at the Annual General Meeting to answer questions relating to the Committee's functions • The Committee conducts an annual self-assessment of the performance of the Committee/members and reports conclusions and recommendation to the Board